 Rewards for Kids: A reward system can be one of the easiest and effective methods to use on children of any age.
 In this post, you will learn how to use a reward system a) to improve challenging behaviors in children or b) to increase desired behaviors they already have in their repertoire but are not currently displaying.
-You will learn what constitutes a “reward” and why it works.
+You will also be able to download a free reward chart (a dinosaur token board!)

 Table of Contents:

 - What is Reward?

 (Disclosure: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
 As an Amazon Associate, I earn from qualifying purchases.
 You can also read our Disclosure & Disclaimer policy here)